FalloutStudios/Axis/README.md

 ## Custom script

-This is an example command script file `modules/example.js`
+This is an example command script file.

 ```js
 // Export the module